 So yes, we choose Cuphead as the ultimate PS4 co-op game (it’s not a split-screen, though).
 Are you up for the challenge?

 We name Minecraft as a bonus addition to the list.
-You don’t know any extra information about the game, I bet.
-However, I can tell you it’s a great game to play with your cousins or siblings.
+It’s a great game to play with your cousins or siblings.

 We have another honorable mention to Ark: Survival Evolved.
 It has its problems in terms of gameplay and performance, but it has remained a popular survival sim game since its 2015 debut.